GENERAL (NATIONAL & REGIONAL)

 Material from the Central Archives for Researching the History of Jewish in Germany — a database, arranged alphabetically and by state, with lists, addresses, literature, extensive bibliographies and other material and documentation on Jewish cemeteries in Germany.

 Alphabetical listing of sites, plus other resources and links.
 Much of this material is available in English on the International Jewish Cemetery Project page for Bavaria.

-The site has lists of photos arranged by state.
+The site has lists of photos arranged by town.

 SYNAGOGUES & MIKVAOT

 A web site that serves as a memorial to the synagogues attacked on the Kristallnacht pogrom in November 1938.
 It includes “1400 histories of each community and its synagogue that had been attacked.”
 It does NOT include information on the approximated 600 “synagogues or prayer halls, defunct or operating, that were not damaged on Pogrom Night itself, unless they were attacked at an earlier or later date.”

 Part of the Alemannia Judaica project — links to a wealth of material on hundreds of sites.

 Information about more than 2200 German and Austrian synagogues, including photographs, drawings, documents: “With this archive we want to remember more than 2200 synagogues that were closed, desecrated or destroyed in Germany and Austria during the Nazi regime.
 At the same time, we want to inform the user about what happened to the buildings that remained standing after 1945 and to other former sites.”
 The site has many links, as well as a rich bibliography of both general publications and publications about individual synagogues.